Bad Check Writing

 Delaware Bad Check Defense Lawyers

 Writing a bad check in Delaware is a crime.
 If you are arrested, you will face severe consequences.
 A bad check charge in Delaware can be a felony or a misdemeanor.
 The amount of the check will dictate how the charges are prosecuted.
 If you have been arrested in Delaware for writing bad checks, you should immediately speak with a felony lawyer in Delaware.

 Call Delaware Criminal Defense Attorney Ronald D. Phillips or Attorney Julianne E. Murray to discuss your case.
-Their New Castle County and Dover Delaware Criminal law office can be reached at 302-697-2499.
-In Sussex County, they can be contacted at 302-855-9300.
-You can also email the Dover Delaware Theft Defense Attorneys at the Law Offices of Murray, Phillps & Gay.
+Their Delaware Criminal law office can be reached at 302-855-9300.
+You can also email the Delaware Theft Defense Attorneys at the Law Offices of Murray, Phillps & Gay.

-Mr. Phillips and Ms. Murray have many years experience handling theft crimes in Delaware.
-They are among the best misdemeanor lawyers in the Sussex County, Kent County and New Castle County regions.
+Mr. Phillips and Ms. Murray have many years of experience handling theft crimes in Delaware.
+They are among the best misdemeanor lawyers in the Sussex County and Kent County.

 Delaware Check Forgery Laws